-The respective English and Welsh theft by Fellow of the Royal Society, Charles Darwin (FRS), and Alfred Wallace of the discovery of the theory of natural selection from the Scottish botanist and farmer Patrick Matthew (see Sutton 2014) is not the first time that a Royal Society member from south of the border managed to steal the great discoveries of one their northern neighbours.
+The respective English and Welsh theft by Fellow of the Royal Society, Charles Darwin (FRS), and Alfred Wallace of the discovery of the theory of natural selection from the Scottish botanist and farmer Patrick Matthew see my book: (Nullius in Verba) is not the first time that a Royal Society member from south of the border managed to steal the great discoveries of one their northern neighbours.
 Darwin and Wallace got away with it for 154 years.
 However, an earlier science swindler, Sir Charles Wheatstone, was less successful at evading detection.

 Sir Charles Wheatstone (FRS) convicted science fraudster